 Site specific trigger levels (SSTLs) protective of human health were developed for lead in soil.
-The bio-accessibility of lead assumed in Health Investigation Levels (HIL) generically applicable in Australia was replaced with site specific bio-accessibility determined through representative sampling and analyses of Captains Flat soils.
+The bio-accessibility of lead assumed in Health Investigation Levels (HILs) generically applicable in Australia was replaced with site specific bio-accessibility determined through representative sampling and analyses of Captains Flat soils.
 All other parameters used in the HIL models were retained.
 The resulting lead in soil concentrations were adopted as SSTLs for human health risk assessment across the land use scenarios that occur in public spaces of Captains Flat.
-A technical note describing the development of these SSTLs is presented in the CSM report (Ramboll, 2022a).
+A technical note describing the development of these SSTLs is presented in the CSM report (Ramboll, 2021).
 The SSTL technical note was reviewed and approved by the Captains Flat LMP Taskforce integrating the NSW EPA and NSW Department of Planning, Industry and Environment (DPIE) Contaminants and Risks Team.

-The adopted abatement criteria for the site are presented in Table 3-1.
+The adopted abatement criteria for the site is presented in Table 3-1 based on a recreational land use scenario.
+This land use scenario is consistent with the limited range of community uses being considered for the site.